ashish2py/ashish2py.github.io/_posts/2015-10-07-new-gadget-in-my-list.markdown

-Sudhagadh is one of my favorite so trek destination.
+Sudhagadh is one of my favorite trek destination.
 I'm planning to write a separate post for Sudhagadh Trek.